-In the proposed PCO Service Guide, Special Mobility Assistance is added as a standalone PCO service.
-This task provides for physical or verbal prompting and cueing limited to individuals without assistive device(s) that require additional mobility assistance, not covered with other PCO services including: (a) Ambulation - moving around inside or outside the residence or consumer's living area; (b) Transferring - moving to/from one location/position to another; and (c) Repositioning - turning or moving an individual to another position who is bed bound to prevent skin breakdown;
+Mobility assistance is built into each of the six (6) PCO tasks.
+A new category was added called Special Mobility Assistance.
+This task provides for physical or verbal prompting and cueing limited to individuals without assistive device(s) that require additional mobility assistance, not covered with other PCO services including:

-- 2. The proposed regulations require a Managed Care Organization (MCO) to authorize additional time outside the PCO Service Guide if necessary, based on the consumer's medical and clinical need(s) and related to the consumer's risk of institutionalization.
-Related to this regulation change, the Department will modify the PCO recipient notifications to explain when service time may exceed the PCO Service Guide and how to request additional service time; - 3.
-The proposed regulation changes the reference of the Income Support Division (ISD) 379 Medical Assessment form to a MAD form; - 4.
-The proposed regulations add a requirement for a current History & Physical (H&P) at each Level of Care (LOC) determination or annual redetermination.
-Current is defined as having been completed within twelve (12) months of the assessment date; - 5.
-The proposed regulations allow an existing Nursing Facility (NF) LOC determination from another NF requiring LOC program to transfer to PCO LOC eligibility for any new PCO applicant (i.e. current NF LOC from a Home and Community-Based Services (HCBS) waiver or institutional care facility Medicaid); - 6.
-The proposed regulations clarify that a prior authorization (PA) must be sent to the PCO agency and that the authorization cannot extend beyond the LOC authorization period; - 7.
-The proposed regulations clarify that a PCO consumer who disagrees with the authorized number of hours may utilize the CoLTS MCO grievance and appeal process when enrolled in CoLTS and the State's fair hearing process pursuant to 8.352.2 NMAC, Recipient Hearings, consecutively or concurrently; and - 8.
-The proposed regulations clarify that a PCO recipient may receive continuation of benefits at the previous level, pending an MCO grievance or appeal and the State fair hearing decision.
-In addition, the consumer may be responsible for repayment of the cost of the services furnished while a State fair hearing was pending, to the extent that the services were furnished solely because of this requirement for continuation during the State fair hearing process.
+- 1. Ambulation moving around inside or outside the residence or consumer's living area; - 2.
+Transferring moving to/from one location/position to another; - 3.
+Repositioning turning or moving an individual to another position who is bed bound to prevent skin breakdown. - 5.
+In response to the consolidation of PCO tasks, the MAD 055 PCO Service Guide was amended. - 6.
+Clarifying that a prior authorization (PA) must be sent to the PCO agency and that the authorization cannot extend beyond the LOC authorization period. - 7.
+Clarifying that a PCO consumer who disagrees with the authorized number of hours may utilize the CoLTS MCO grievance and appeal process when enrolled in CoLTS and the State's fair hearing process pursuant to 8.352.2 NMAC, Recipient Hearings, consecutively or concurrently.
+In addition, an MCO may consider authorizing additional time based on the consumer's medical and clinical need(s) and related to the consumer's risk of institutionalization. - 8.
+Aligning State regulations with federal Code of Federal Regulations, 42 CFR 438.420 Continuation of benefits, while the MCO appeal and the State fair hearing are pending.
+This includes clarification of the assessments and authorization of service periods. - 9.
+Clarifying that the consumer may be responsible for repayment of the cost of the services furnished while a State fair hearing was pending, to the extent that the services were furnished solely because of this requirement for continuation during the State fair hearing process.
 The State for FFS or the MCO for CoLTS may recover these costs from the member per federal regulation.